FelineJTD/FelineJTD/README.md

 # About Me 😄
 - Currently looking for `Web Development` projects and internship opportunities
-- A third-year `Informatics` student in Bandung Institute of Technology (ITB)
+- A fourth-year `Informatics` student in Bandung Institute of Technology (ITB)
 - Would love to collaborate in all kinds of fields
 - Passionate about animals and environmental sustainability, open to work/volunteer opportunities regarding these things